ErlingSigurdson/Drv7SegQ595/README.md

 ### Status check

-Check if the driver was configured successfully:
+Get the driver configuration status (check if it was configured successfully):
 ```cpp
 int32_t drv_config_status = Drv7Seg.get_status();
 // Loop the error output if the driver configuration was unsuccessful.
 if (drv_config_status < 0) {  // If an error is detected.
     while(true) {